Brody-Upton/me/week5/readme.md

 This week, the data project made progress in the way of categorising the data and finding out some basic facts about library.
 I think this is a good place to start as it would give the reader an idea of the _library_ that I listen to before they delve deeper into my listening _habits_.
 I did this by just generating some basic charts and histograms about my listening genres, song durations and other pieces of information.
 I also did a bit of research into the type of data within my json file (ie. boolean, string, integer etc) so I have an idea of what I'm dealing with.

-I think a good way of structing my project would be splitting it into two sections:
+I think a good way of structuring my project would be splitting it into two sections:

 _1. Library data (insights about the type of music I listen to)_